This post is also on:

 The attacks in the Bay of All Saints lasted almost two months.

-The Dutch sank several Portuguese vessels and plundered mills in the Recôncavo.
+The Dutch sank several Portuguese ships and plundered mills in the Recôncavo.
 But they failed to conquer the city.

 In the following years, Dutch pirates continued to attack Spanish and Portuguese ships on the high seas, both in the Atlantic and the Indian Ocean.